 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grimesland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grimesland is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Grimesland who work in healthcare (15.49%), office and administrative support (14.08%), and management occupations (11.97%).

-Grimesland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Grimesland does not have a public transit system used by locals to get to and from work.

 Grimesland is an extremely ethnically-diverse town.
 The people who call Grimesland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grimesland residents report their race to be White, followed by Black or African-American.
 Grimesland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.60% of the town’s residents.
 Important ancestries of people in Grimesland include English, German, Italian, Scottish, and Irish.